 Act 2 of the play contains a celebrated passage in which protagonists Vladimir and Estagon engage in an escalating series of back-and-forth insults—followed by silence and their immediate reconciliation.
 The original published manuscript for En attendant Godot indicated this exchange with the stage direction "Echange d'injures" ('they trade insults').
-Unusually for Beckett, who was to become notorious for spelling out every direction, down to the last pause, this left the actors and director free to work out the exact wording of the insults in rehearsals.
+Unusually for Beckett, who was to become well known for spelling out precise directions—down to the last pause—this left the actors and director free to work out the exact wording of the insults in rehearsals.

 "We needed strong swear words, and so I wrote them down," director Roger Blin recalled of the process.
 "We came up with ordure (fertilizer), fumier (shit), curé (priest)—they were all good, but the one which worked best to make Vladimir shut up was architecte.
 It seemed to us the worst insult that one could ever say."

 Jean Martin, who was performing the role of Lucky, had suggested the word, having heard it used as an insult by a Belgian taxi driver.
 It was apparently a well-known curse in Brussels, where tenements had been torn down more than sixty years previously to make way for the construction of the Palais de Justice, "causing the slum-dwellers to riot and, in their frustration, to blame the architects for the loss of their homes."

 Beckett, who was present at rehearsals making changes and additions to the text as they went, confided quietly to Blin that they would try "architecte," and the lines were left in for the duration of the play's first run.
 His hand-corrected manuscript from the production, in the collection of Trinity College Dublin, notes down the agreed wording.